-KEVEYIS was shown to reduce the number, duration, and severity of attacks of primary periodic paralysis.1
+KEVEYIS was shown to reduce the number, duration, and severity of attacks of Primary Periodic Paralysis.1

 Results in Study 1: Hypokalemic patients treated with KEVEYIS had 2.2 fewer attacks per week than patients treated with placebo.
-Hyperkalemic patients treated with KEVEYIS had 3.9 fewer attacks per week than patients treated with placebo.1
+Hyperkalemic patients treated with KEVEYIS had 3.9 fewer attacks per week than patients treated with placebo.2

-If you are a patient or healthcare provider with questions about how to fill a prescription for KEVEYIS (dichlorphenamide), or if you have any other questions related to KEVEYIS, call 844-KEVEYIS or fax to 844-KEV-1030.
+If you are a patient or healthcare provider with questions about how to fill a prescription for KEVEYIS, or if you have any other questions related to KEVEYIS, call 844-KEVEYIS (538-3947) or fax to 844-KEV-1030 (538-1030).

-KEVEYIS® is indicated for the treatment of primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and related variants.1
+KEVEYIS (keh-VAY-iss) (dichlorphenamide) is a prescription drug used to treat primary hyperkalemic periodic paralysis, primary hypokalemic periodic paralysis, and other similar diseases.

 © 2017 Strongbridge Biopharma plc